bsiever/microbit-ble-testservice/README.md

 # microbit-ble-testservice

-Micro:bit Bluetooth Test Service project for Platform IO
+Micro:bit Bluetooth Test Service project for the micro:bit (and compiled on Platform IO)

+The service can be used to test BLE libraries on different platforms.

 Modified Files to build test services and devices using Micro:bits